w3c/wot-security/wot-security-metadata.md

-# WoT Security Metadata (Proposal)
+ty# WoT Security Metadata (Proposal)

 This is a proposal for security metadata to be included in the WoT Thing Description.
 It is intended to be compatible with and equivalent in functionality to several other standards and proposals, including the [OpenAPI 3.0 Security Object](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.1.md#securitySchemeObject) metadata, which includes in turn header and query parameter API keys, common OAuth2 flows, and OpenID.
-Also included are support for
-OCF access control, Kerberos, Javascript Web Tokens, and Interledger payments.

-This proposal allows different security configurations to be specifiable both across the entire thing and per-interaction (actually, per link in each interaction).
+This proposal allows different security configurations to be specifiable both across the entire thing and per-interaction (actually, per form in each interaction).
-We allow the specification of an array of named "security configurations" at global scope.
+We also allow the specification of a set of named "security configuration definitions" at global scope.
-These configuration can then be referenced and combined in the definition of each interaction.
+These definitions can then be referenced and combined in the security configurations.
 This approach also allows a "OR-AND" approach to security configurations.
 Within each specific
 "form" within an interaction, all security configurations specified need to be met: